The two most common complaints with clock repairs is the cost for what is done and the long time that it takes.

 Mechanical Clock Cleaning Service

 clockworks.com Mechanical Clock Cleaning Service is the first step of a movement restoration.
 The movement needs to have the old oil removed in order to determine where bushings are needed.
 We shake the gear train up and down to test the movement for potential bushings.
 A mark is then placed where we find a bushing is needed.
 If the movement is gummed up with old oil the gears will not move up and down like they should.
-Therefore a cleaning is always the first step of getting a movement overhauled.
+Therefore a cleaning is always the first step of getting a movement restored.

-If you choose to send it in for a cleaning and inspection, we will assess what the movement needs and quote you for what further work should be done, if any.
-If you do not want to have any more work done on the movement despite our recommendations, or if it does not need any, we will oil it and send it back.
+If you choose to send it in for a cleaning and inspection, we will assess what the movement needs and quote for what further work should be done, if any.
+If not wanting to have any more work done on the movement despite our recommendations, or if it does not need any, we will oil it and send it back.

 clockworks.com has the best tooling, cleaning equipment, and cleaning solutions.
 There is no expense spared by us when it comes to having the best equipment.
-With this factor and 3 generations of clock repair expertise, you can rest assure your movement will be in the best hands it can possibly be in.
+With this factor and 3 generations of clock repair expertise, you can rest assure the movement will be in the best hands it can possibly be in.

 What we need

 We only need the movement.
 That is all, nothing else.
 Remove the clock movement from the case and ship it to us.
 We do not need the clock case, pendulum, weights, chime block, or hands.
-We need none of these things from you because we have everything in our stock that is required.
+We need none of these things because we have everything in our stock that is required.
 The best way to pack the movement is to wrap it, with the handshaft facing up, tightly in a box.
 Make sure it cannot bounce around in there.
-Also, do not let packing peanuts get inside the movement!
+Also, do not let packing peanuts get inside the movement.
 Then you want to pack that box into another box.
 Packing it in this manner will ensure safe delivery of your movement.